Nebula-Block-Data/docs/API_Reference/Instance/Delete_GPU_Instance.md

 # Delete GPU Instance

-Permanently deletes a virtual machine.
-Supply the virtual machine ID in the path to delete that specified virtual machine.
+Permanently delete an instance by specifying the instance ID in the path to delete the selected instance.

 ## HTTP Request